If you ask someone to buy from you too soon, you could lose them forever.

 Most Aware: Make ‘em an offer they can’t…resist

-If you’ve got most aware prospects, pat your marketing team on the back.
+If you’ve got the most aware prospects, pat your marketing team on the back.

 Most aware prospects already know what you do.
 They already think that you’re the best answer to their problem.
 All they need to do is hear your offer.